-In 2018, the AHRQ EPC Program started a project to enhance learning health systems' adoption of evidence to improve the quality and effectiveness of patient care.
-To do this, it is convening a learning health systems panel to guide the development of products and tools that will help health systems use findings from EPC evidence reviews.
-The learning health systems panel is generating ideas, providing feedback, and making improvements to products and tools.
-In 2020-21, learning health systems represented in the panel will implement and evaluate materials.
+In 2018, the EPC Program started a project to enhance learning health systems' adoption of evidence to improve the quality and effectiveness of patient care.
+To do this, it convened a learning health systems panel to guide the development of relevant evidence reports as well as tools to help health systems use findings from EPC evidence reviews.
+In 2020-21, learning health systems represented in the panel implemented and evaluated these tools.
 Get more details about the Learning Health Systems Panel.

-The reports listed in this section aim to help advance the methods used by the EPCs in conducting and disseminating systematic reviews that can be useful to health systems.
+The reports listed in this section aim to help advance the methods the EPCs use in conducting and disseminating systematic reviews that can be useful to health systems.

 - 2017 Health System Exploratory Pilot Projects